BryanTegomoh/microsoft-graph-to-do-api/README.md

 I'm researching AI in healthcare, so my To Do is full of:
 - Research papers and clinical studies
 - Healthcare AI articles and benchmarks
-- Career stuff (tech to healthcare transition)
+- Career stuff
 - Random interesting things I want to read later

 This helps me figure out what's actually worth my time vs what can wait.
-If you use To Do for actual urgent work tasks, your mileage may vary - mine is basically a curated reading list.
+If you use To Do for actual urgent work tasks, your mileage may vary, mine is basically a curated reading list.

 ## Quick Start